 - Medication use

 - Limitation on activities

-These patients may have had a torn meniscus (cartilage) or avascular necrosis (dead tissue) in the past that led to arthritis later in one part of the knee.
+These patients may have had a torn meniscus (cartilage) or avascular necrosis (dead bone tissue) in the past that later led to arthritis in one part of the knee.

-For younger adults, a partial knee implant is considered "a bridge to the future," surgically amending what can be repaired now before further degeneration in the joint occurs.
-Older adults, age 70 and above also may be candidates for this implant, which is then expected to last the remainder of their lives.
+For younger adults, a partial knee implant is considered "a bridge to the future," surgically amending what can be repaired at present before further degeneration in the joint occurs.
+Older adults, age 70 and above, also may be candidates for this implant, which is then expected to last the remainder of their lives.

 Partial Knee Replacement Surgery

 The device implanted at Virginia Mason is manufactured in a variety of sizes and interchangeable parts, including various surface thicknesses for better patient fit.